VinnyShaw/vinny-shaw-photography-ci-ms1/README.md

    4. Attempt to submit the form with all inputs valid and verify that a success message appears.

 5. JQuery:
-   1. Scroll through site and check that main section text areas fade out before header section.
+   1. Scroll through site and check that section text areas opacity fade out before header section.

 ## Bugs and fixes

-1. Known bug with iOS devices.
+On the initial live upload of the website to GitHub Pages, it was discovered that the background-images were not displaying properly on mobile devices.
+In particular iOS devices.
+On further research, it was discovered that this is a known bug with devices running iOS13 and above.

+After troubleshooting any CSS rules relating to the background-images, it was discovered that the the was caused by the "background-attachment" being set to "fixed".

+This was changed to "scroll" and a media query for larger screens was written to allow the "fixed" rule and the therefore the parallax effect works on the larger screens.

 - ```.bg-img {
     background-position: center center;